 where $H_{\partial_{-}M}$ is the mean curvature of $\partial_{-}M$ with respect to the inward normal and $H_{\partial_{+}M}$ is the mean curvature of $\partial_{+}M$ with respect to the outward normal.
 Then there exists an $\Omega\in \mathcal{C}$ with smooth boundary such that

-\end{lemma} In the following, we discuss the first and second variations of the $\mu$-bubble. \begin{lemma}[First and second variation of $\mu$-bubble] Let $\Omega_{t}$ be a smooth $1$-parameter family of region in $\mathcal{C}$ with $\Omega_{0}=\Omega$ and normal speed $\phi$ at $t=0$, then
+\end{lemma} In the following, we discuss the first and second variations of $\mu$-bubbles. \begin{lemma}[First and second variation of $\mu$-bubbles] Let $\Omega_{t}$ be a smooth $1$-parameter family of region in $\mathcal{C}$ with $\Omega_{0}=\Omega$ and normal speed $\phi$ at $t=0$, then

 where $H$ is the mean curvature of $\partial \Omega$.
 In particular, a $\mu$-bubble $\Omega$ satisfies

 For the $\mu$-bubble $\Omega$, we have

 where $\nu$ is the outwards pointing unit normal vector on $\partial \Omega$. \end{lemma}